OPCFoundation/UA-Java-Legacy/README.md

   </toolchain>
 </toolchains>
 ```
+If you have no need to have a Java 6 supported build artifact, then you can remove the maven-toolchains-plugin from the pom.xml before building the project.

+#### Compiling ####

 * Import the project in your favorite IDE
  * e.g. in Eclipse Import->Existing Maven
-* Execute the 'package' goal.
+* Execute the 'package' phase.

 Alternatively assuming you have Maven installed and in PATH, you can build from the command line:
 ```